-For billing periods beginning in July 2022 or \$1.06 per 1,000 gallons earlier For billing periods beginning in August, September, October or November, 2022 \$1.51 per 1,000 gallons For billing periods beginning in December 2022, January 2023 or February 2023 \$1.96 per 1,000 gallons For billing periods beginning in March 2023 or later \$2.39 per 1,000 gallons
+For billing periods beginning in July 2022 or earlier \$1.06 per 1,000 gallons For billing periods beginning in August, September, October or November, 2022 \$1.51 per 1,000 gallons For billing periods beginning in December 2022, January 2023 or February 2023 \$1.96 per 1,000 gallons For billing periods beginning in March 2023 or later \$2.39 per 1,000 gallons For billing periods beginning in May, June, July, August or September, 2023. \$2.51 per 1,000 gallons For billing periods beginning in October 2023 or later \$2.63 per 1,000 gallons defray the cost of programs and projects to reduce the use of groundwater, including, but not limited to, water conservation, use of surface water, use of reclaimed or reused water, etc., also including related studies, design, engineering, construction, incidental costs and other program or project costs.

-Amounts collected from this fee before July 1, 2016 shall be accounted for separately and spent only to pay the District's obligations under contract(s) with the City of Houston for groundwater reduction and/or water supply.
-Amounts collected from this fee on or after July 1, 2016 shall be accounted for separately and spent only to: (i) pay the District's obligations under contract(s) with the City of Houston for groundwater reduction and/or water supply, or (ii) defray the cost of programs and projects to reduce the use of groundwater, including, but not limited to, water conservation, use of surface water, use of reclaimed or
+Amounts collected from this fee shall be accounted for separately and spent only to: (i) pay the District's obligations under contract(s) with the City of Houston for groundwater reduction and/or water supply, or (ii)